First-Lansoprazole; Heartburn Relief 24 Hour [OTC] [DSC]; Heartburn Treatment 24 Hour [OTC]; Prevacid; Prevacid 24HR [OTC]; Prevacid SoluTab

 - It is used to treat or prevent ulcers of the swallowing tube (esophagus).

-- If you are taking any of these drugs: Atazanavir or nelfinavir.
+- If your child is taking any of these drugs: Atazanavir or nelfinavir.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.